String theory in twistor space and minimal tension holography: Non-linearly realised supersymmetry

-In spite of an explicit action \eqref{eq:superRS}, we can still make significant deductions for our sought after string theory.
+Despite the lack of an explicit expression for the action \eqref{eq:superRS}, its existence allows us to deduce further properties of the string theory.
 Indeed, in \S\ref{sec:Twistor_string}, we will explain how by viewing \eqref{eq:boundary_theory} as a gauged $\mathcal{N} = 2$ string, we must introduce picture changing operators (PCOs) into the theory.
-We will be able to study the properties of such PCOs on fairly general grounds, and this will be sufficient to uniquely determine their form in the gauge-fixed theory \eqref{eq:boundary_theory} that we are well-acquainted with, as well as the ghost content that must be combined with such PCOs.
+We will be able to study the properties of such PCOs on fairly general grounds, and this will be sufficient to uniquely determine their form in the gauge-fixed theory \eqref{eq:boundary_theory} that we are well-acquainted with.
+We will determine the ghost content that must be combined with such PCOs and demonstrate the need for the additional physical constraint ${\cal Q}=0$ (\ref{eq:Q}).